Skip to main content

 Connecting volunteers aged 18-30 with our members across the UK to provide digital support.

-Heritage Trust Network’s Digital Heroes project is connecting 18-30 year olds with heritage organisations across the UK to provide digital support for them to engage wider audiences, and secure the future of their heritage sites
+Heritage Network’s Digital Heroes project connects 18-30 year olds with heritage organisations across the UK to provide digital support for them to engage wider audiences, and secure the future of their heritage sites

-The Digital Heroes will complete placements of at least 40 hours with the organisations they are matched with, supporting on tasks which might include updating websites, creating digital content, advising on social media campaigns, and devising digital fundraising or marketing strategies.
+Digital Heroes complete placements of 40 hours with the organisations they are matched with, supporting on tasks which might include updating websites, creating digital content, advising on social media campaigns, and devising digital fundraising or marketing strategies.

-The project aims to support Young People to engage with heritage organisations and develop skills to support their future career.
+The project supports engagement with heritage organisations and the development of skills to support your future career.

-Heroes will be given the opportunity to make connections with heritage organisations and develop valuable digital skills.
+Heroes will be given the opportunity to make connections with heritage organisations and develop their digital skills.
 Previous projects have included:

 • Creating digital fundraising strategies

-• Create digital displays for use on website and the site
+• Creating digital displays for use on website and the site

-Heroes will be supported by Heritage Trust Network throughout their volunteer placements, receive a year-long student membership, and will be offered free tickets to Heritage Trust Network Youth Forum events
+Heroes are supported by Heritage Network throughout their volunteer placements, and receive a year-long student membership, including free tickets to Heritage Network Youth Forum events.

-Member organisations that host heroes will become more resilient and will be allowed to develop digital skills.
+Member organisations that host heroes become more resilient and are supported in developing digital skills and resources.

 In 2021, the Network surveyed members and found: